Cardio and Strength Training

 HIIT and LISS

 LISS (low-intensity steady-state) training primarily targets the aerobic energy system.
 It involves performing low-intensity activities, such as jogging or cycling, for an extended period of time, which allows the body to burn stored fats and carbohydrates for energy.
 LISS improves endurance, cardiovascular health, and helps reduce body fat.
+It might typically be completed at 65-80% of your max heart rate (zone 2), or where you are able to speak in short sentences.

 HIIT (high-intensity interval training) targets both the aerobic and anaerobic energy systems.
 It involves short bursts of high-intensity exercise followed by periods of rest or low-intensity exercise.
 This causes the body to use both energy systems, which results in increased endurance, improved cardiovascular health, increased metabolism, and reduced body fat.
+It will typically be completed at 85+ plus of your max heart rate, or where you can only speak singular words or struggle to speak at all.

 The bodyweight circuits and barbell complexes above tend to focus on the aerobic system, although there will be some degree of cross over to the anaerobic system.
 It can be beneficial to do training that specifically targets one of these energy systems, for example you may do one session of LISS per week and one session of HIIT per week.

 LISS is quite easy to program.
 You can simply hop on an exercise machine for 20-30 minutes training an intensity where you can speak in short sentences.
 Alternatively you could create a bodyweight circuit or barbell complex with easier exercise variations allowing you to keep going at a steady and constant pace for 20-30 minutes.
+Personally, I am quite fond of rucking – load up a weighted back-pack with about 10% of bodyweight, and go for a fast paced walk over hilly terrain.

 20 seconds full-out sprint (this could be running, biking, rowing etc.,).